-Pink Peeved At Being Labeled ‘Obese’ After Baby #2: Diamonds Are A Girl’s Best Friend Not BMI [Opinion]
+Pink Peeved At Being Labeled ‘Obese’ After Baby No. 2: Diamonds Are A Girl’s Best Friend, Not BMI [Opinion]

 A post shared by P!NK (@pink) on

-The BMI is used by health professionals as a tool to determine if someone is overweight, underweight, normal weight or obese.
+The BMI is used by health professionals as a tool to determine if someone is overweight, underweight, normal weight, or obese.
 Pink offered up her BMI on her Instagram post.
 She listed it as 28.3, which is considered overweight.
-According to the Revelist, the BMI is considered a “flawed science” by some and what Pink has shared on Instagram is a good example of why it is considered flawed.
+According to the Revelist, the BMI is considered a “flawed science” by some, and what Pink has shared on Instagram is a good example of why it is considered flawed.

 The BMI dates back to 1832 by Lambert Adolphe Jacques Quetelet, who was a Belgian mathematician.
 This equation was created by Quetelet in an effort to define the “normal man.”
-It wasn’t designed to measure the proportion between weight and height, but in 1972 a physiology professor tweeked the BMI for a different use.
+It wasn’t designed to measure the proportion between weight and height, but in 1972, a physiology professor tweaked the BMI for a different use.

 Ancel Keys found that weight divided by height squared is the best measurement for determining a person’s percentage of body fat.
 He did this after examining men from five different countries and after compiling the data on his 7,400 male subjects.
 The revised BMI is now used for a variety of different venues.

-The BMI is used in doctors’ offices, insurance companies and “by those who lobby for healthcare companies,” cites the Revelist.
+The BMI is used in doctors’ offices, insurance companies, and “by those who lobby for healthcare companies,” cites the Revelist.
 The article also claims the “BMI is as flawed now as it was at its creation.”

-Pink offers a different take on her post baby weight as compared to other celebrities today.
+Pink offers a different take on her post-baby weight as compared to other celebrities today.
 Women from Kate Middleton to Kim Kardashian seem to have a baby and rebound almost instantly when it comes to losing that baby weight.
 Pink’s story reminds the ladies out there that diamonds are still a girl’s only best friend, not the bathroom scale and certainly not the BMI.

 [Featured Image by Chris Pizzello/AP Images]